jgraph/www.diagrams.net-source/_posts/2022-01-10-reviews-customer-feedback.md

 ## Thank you to our reviewers

-We are grateful for all the reviews that we have received.
-As we don't track your use of the software, your reviews tell us what features you use the most, and where you are having trouble.

-**Note:** We don't monitor review sites regularly - if you have a suggestion or want to report a bug, please go to the [_Discussion_ tab on our GitHub repository](https://github.com/jgraph/drawio/discussions).
+Useful as these reviews are, we don't actively monitor review sites regularly - if you have a suggestion or want to report a bug, please go to the [_the support page](https://github.com/jgraph/drawio/wiki/Getting-Support).
+That is best place to get our attention.

-Check if your your suggestion has already been raised and upvote the existing post so it is bumped up the list.
+Check if your your suggestion has already been raised and upvote (thumbs up the existing post so it is bumped up the list.